Microscopic conquerors: The bacteria that cultured hidden kingdoms.

 Could these bacteria have cultured more than just hydrothermal vent fauna?

 Hydrothermal vents are strikingly similar to the current interpretations of early earth where magma erupted into the ocean.
 Prior to the shocking discovery of life surrounding deep sea hydrothermal vents, it was a common theory that life originated in the oceans.
-With time this theory grew in to the proverbial primordial soup of pre-biotic life; organic polymers (such as long chain carbohydrates, polypeptides and nucleotides) which over time assembled into the archaea and bacteria (both being more primitive, simple cells) that may be recognised today, this concept is known as abiogenesis.
+With time, this theory grew in to the proverbial primordial soup of pre-biotic life; organic polymers (such as long chain carbohydrates, polypeptides and nucleotides) which over time assembled into the archaea and bacteria (both being more primitive, simple cells) that may be recognised today, this concept is known as abiogenesis.

 Not only are these habitats rich in rarer elements such as metals and sulphur, they also have high temperatures allowing metabolic and anabolic reactions to occur at an ideal rate for development without the aid of enzymes.
 This means the process of abiogenesis would have been happening at a faster rate at these sites than anywhere else, if they were indeed, happening in other habitats.
-The earliest known fossilised life forms that have ever been discovered were found in the igneous rock surrounding the world’s oldest known hydrothermal vent, these fossils were believed to be up to an astonishing 4.28 billion years old.
-The culmination of this evidence raised some fundamental questions about the origin of life on this planet, specifically, are these bacteria the decendants of the first biotic life on earth?
-This Hypothesis has gained traction in modern science, with many accepting it as the most probable.
+The earliest known fossilised life forms that have ever been discovered were found in the igneous rock surrounding the World’s oldest known hydrothermal vent, these fossils were believed to be up to an astonishing 4.28 billion years old.
+The culmination of this evidence raised some fundamental questions about the origin of life on this planet, specifically, are these bacteria the descendants of the first biotic life on earth?
+This hypothesis has gained traction in modern science, with many accepting it as the most probable.

 Why it matters.

 Studying the evolution and genetic lineages of chemosynthetic bacteria and archaea may be the key to understanding the oldest life on earth and revealing more information on the development of life as we know it.
 Researchers are also looking into developing methods of culturing species of the non-symbiotic methanogenic bacteria that monopolise hydrothermal sites.
 These bacteria have the ability to anaerobically synthesise methane, which could be used for fuel, from carbon dioxide.
-This feat of bioengeneering – if this process could be made wide-scale and streamlined enough – could provide a way of converting atmospheric carbon dioxide (at only the cost of collection) into valuable methane for fuel.
-Not only would this option be less ecologically damaging in terms of less drilling and fracking for natural gas supplies but would only have a net greenhouse emission equal to the fuel used in production and transportation.
+This feat of bioengineering – if this process could be made wide-scale and streamlined enough – could provide a way of converting atmospheric carbon dioxide (at only the cost of collection) into valuable methane for fuel.
+Not only would this option be less ecologically damaging in terms of less drilling and fracking for natural gas supplies, but would only have a net greenhouse emission equal to the fuel used in production and transportation.

-These deep sea bacteria may not only be the source of life on earth but a potential control for climate change.
+These deep-sea bacteria may not only be the source of life on earth but a potential control for climate change.